 Keep the wrapped and stored meatloaf in the cooked meat section of your fridge.
 The best is to keep cooked meats (and other foods) on the top shelf.

 This way, no raw juices or food can “fall” onto the already-cooked food.

 Can You Freeze Meatloaf?

 So, we know now how long you can keep meatloaf in the fridge.
 But how long can meatloaf be kept frozen?
-And is it even recommended to freeze meatloaf?
+And is freezing meatloaf even recommendable?

-Meatloaf actually freezes incredibly well up to 6 months.
+The quick answer is yes, you can freeze cooked meatloaf.
+Meatloaf actually freezes incredibly well for up to 6 months.
 But, there are some crucial steps to help ensure it keeps its freshness.

 First, you will need to wrap the meatloaf in plastic or saran wrap.
-Then, place it inside a freezer bag.
+Then, place it inside heavy duty freezer bags or a plastic container.
 Remove as much air from the bag as possible.

 Once the meatloaf is wrapped up, you can cover it with a layer of foil.
 The foil is crucial.
 It helps prevent the meatloaf from excessive freezer burn, which ultimately ruins the flavor and texture of the dish.